-Eliminate or decrease the amount of standing water
+Eliminate or Decrease the Amount of Standing Water

-Even the shallowest puddles can serve as breeding ground for mosquitoes, as these insects need only half an inch of water in order to lay their eggs.
-And their eggs turn into full-grown adult mosquitoes within ten days.
-Therefore carefully look around your garden and eliminate any possible water accumulating spot from jars and buckets to even bird baths and old flower pots and you should see a decrease of mosquitoes in your yard.
+Therefore, you need to carefully look around your garden and eliminate any possible water accumulating spots.
+This can range from jars and buckets to birdbaths and old flowerpots.
+If you do this, you should see a decrease in the number of mosquitoes in your yard.

-Once you treat your backyard with a lawn pesticide, you don’t have to redo it for several months, and you can be sure that the overall number of insects will decrease instantly.
-There is a huge offer of these products out there, but more or less, every product works well and will keep your garden and backyard free from mosquitoes.
+Once you treat your backyard with a lawn pesticide, you won’t have to redo it for several months.
+You can be sure that the overall number of insects will decrease instantly.
+There is a huge number of these products out there, but most products work well and will keep your garden and backyard free from mosquitoes.